NavDasa/Implementing_Azure_Solutions/README.md

 1. How to setup a user facebook as a Social Identity provider in order to login acess Portal & New user registration.

+Manage Domains with Azure Active Directory Domain Services:

+1. How to create a subnet within Virtual Network specifically for azure active directory.
+2. How to create a Active directory domain services.
+3. How to connect virtual mechine Join to the Azure AD Domain services.
+4. How to add the Group policy management for the End-User.

+Integrate with Azure Active Directory (Azure AD):

+1. How to add Custom Domain to AD Connect.

+How to Monitor On-Premises Identity Infrastructure and Synchronization Services with Azure AD Connect Health:

+Leverage Microsoft Graph API:

+Microsoft Graph API is a RESTful API built on top of the Office 365 service that gives your developers access to an extraordinary amount of information specific to your end users.
+This allows their applications to provide an amazing level of customization and personalization.